MicrosoftDocs/win32/desktop-src/directmanipulation/directmanipulation-multiple-vieports.md

 ---
-Description: When using multiple viewports, Hit testingdetermines which viewport(s) are affected by user input by taking the screen location of a contact and determining which viewport rectangle the contact hits. ms.assetid: 960EF92D-F439-4A84-AAF9-1469E2830573
+description: When using multiple viewports, Hit testingdetermines which viewport(s) are affected by user input by taking the screen location of a contact and determining which viewport rectangle the contact hits. ms.assetid: 960EF92D-F439-4A84-AAF9-1469E2830573
 title: Using multiple viewports in DirectManipulation ms.topic: article